San Diego Hit-and-Run Accident Attorneys

 We’ll tell you if you have a case or not, call (888) 488-1391 — We’re here 24 hours a day.

 Located in the southernmost part of California, San Diego is one of the most diverse cities in the United States.
 Bordering Tijuana, Mexico, San Diego is located on the Pacific coast near famous beach destinations such as La Jolla, California.
-Home to approximately 1,380,000 residents, San Diego, is one of the most populated cities in California and the United States.
+Home to approximately 1,380,000 residents, San Diego is one of the most populous cities in California and the United States.
 Los Angeles is the only city in California with a population greater than San Diego.

 San Diego is located in San Diego County, home to 3,300,000 individuals.
 San Diego is recognized worldwide as one of the most attractive and notable cities in the United States.
 Amazing weather is one of the most distinguishing characteristics of San Diego.
 Also, Coronado Island is one of the most recognizable places in San Diego, and it is connected to the city by the Coronado Bridge.